NightlyNexus/DiskCrashReporter/README.md

 Disk Crash Reporter
 =====================

 Get easy persistent crash logs on Android app debug builds.
+No code necessary.
+Add one dependency for your debug builds and never lose track of a crash while away from your computer again.

+When your app crashes, [`DiskCrashReporter`](diskcrashreporter/src/main/kotlin/com/nightlynexus/diskcrashreporter/DiskCrashReporter.kt) stores the stack trace in its own text file in your app’s external files directory.
+DiskCrashReporter then posts a notification and propagates the crash.
+The crash logger installs itself transparently with a ContentProvider.

 Download
 --------